Architecture

 To run the Cairo Data Processor locally, the following is required:

-flagSet up Python VENV & install dependencies, as outlined in the readme.
+Set up a Python virtual environment and install dependencies, as outlined in the README.

-Move inputs to
+Move inputs to src/hdp/hdp_input.json

-Run Cairo Data Processor with
+Run the Cairo Data Processor with make run

-Contract of SHARP.
-If the fact has been registered in the Fact Registry the process reaches its final step.
+contract of SHARP.
+If the fact has been registered in the Fact Registry, the process reaches its final step.

-method for expected fact hash.
+method for the expected fact hash.